Ezeji/GamesGlobalService/README.md

 # Project description
 This project contains implementation for games global service.
-Implementation is an endpoint for generating and returning a subsequence from a sequence of Fibonacci numbers.
+Implementation is an API for generating and returning a subsequence from a sequence of Fibonacci numbers.

 # Project tools
 - ASP.NET Core Web API(For the core API)